0xjet/ccc/4_surveillance.md

 ## Questions

 ### Q1.
 The Snowden documents
 This [search engine](https://search.edwardsnowden.com) provides a useful categorization for the collection of Snowden docs.
-Explore topic X using
+Explore a topic (e.g., Computer Network Operations, Internet content) or a codeword (e.g., XKEYSCORE) and write up a summary of the key findings along with a discussion on its implications.

+### Q2.
+Surveillance and

 **Note**: write about the relationship between surveillance and censorship in the context of some crimes (e.g., child abuse as in Apple CSAM) and hate speech (e.g., streaming services, forums).
 We don't cover those here.

+### Q3.
+Apple Tracking Transparency
+With the release of iOS 14.5 in late April 2021, Apple introduced its App Tracking Transparency feature.
+It requires app developers to request explicit permission from users before sharing any user data collected for targetting an advertising purposed.
+Read about this feature and discuss its implications.
+Find out how users have reacted to it.

 ## Further Reading